Apostolic succession: Nordic Lutheran churches

-At least one of the Scandinavian Lutheran churches in the Porvoo Communion of churches, the Church of Denmark has bishops, but strictly speaking they were not in the historic apostolic succession prior to their entry into the Porvoo Communion, since their episcopate and holy orders derived from Johannes Bugenhagen, who was a pastor, not a bishop.
+At least one of the Scandinavian Lutheran churches in the Porvoo Communion of churches—the Church of Denmark—has bishops, but strictly speaking they were not in the historic apostolic succession prior to their entry into the Porvoo Communion, since their episcopate and holy orders derived from Johannes Bugenhagen, who was a pastor, not a bishop.
 In 2010, the Church of Denmark joined the Porvoo Communion, after a process of mutual consecrations of bishops had led to the introduction of historic apostolic succession.
 The Lutheran Church in Great Britain also joined the Porvoo Agreement, in 2014.
 The Church of the Faroe Islands (itself an offspring of the Church of Denmark) joined in 2025.

+In 2016, the Union of Utrecht of the Old Catholic Churches joined into full communion with the Lutheran Church of Sweden and mutually recognised their apostolic succession.

 In Scandinavia, where High Church Lutheranism and Pietist Lutheranism has been highly influential, the Evangelical Lutheran Mission Diocese of Finland, Mission Province of the Church of Sweden, and the Evangelical Lutheran Diocese of Norway entered into schism with their national churches due to "the secularization of the national/state churches in their respective countries involving matters of both Christian doctrine and ethics"; these have altar and pulpit fellowship through the Communion of Nordic Lutheran Dioceses and are members of the confessional International Lutheran Council with their bishops having lines of apostolic succession from other traditional Lutheran churches, such as the Evangelical Lutheran Church in Kenya.
+The Mission Province teaches "episcopal succession", while underlining the importance of "doctrinal succession".